Search Knowledge Base by Keyword

 From the Report Builder, you can manage the report queries.
 To manage the report queries:

-1. Edit the main query of the new mapping in the query window
+1. Edit the main query of the new report in the query window.
+SQL Query reports can access the connected ETL database and the ReadyWorks database.

 2. Use the editing buttons to format the query